jentery/engl230v2/prompt1.md

 The modes of a fiction are about how it addresses or engages people's senses.

-Here are some ways to think about the modes (sometimes its best to focus on just one or two modes):
+Here are some ways to think about the modes (sometimes it's best to focus on just one or two modes):

 * Which of the five senses (hearing, seeing, tasting, smelling, and touching) are engaged?
 Which are engaged more than others?
 * How is it WOVEN?
 Consider Written (including reading), Oral (what’s said and heard), Visual (colour, layout, and images), Electronic (how the work transmits media, and whether it's only electronic), and Nonverbal (gesture, audio, and movement) communication in the work.
 (Thanks to Georgia Tech's Writing and Communication Program for this approach and the acronym, WOVEN.)